Hacker News

 It was an interesting idea.
 I get the OP's point that a lot of the critics were not the target audience, but for the most part the target audience didn't take to it either.
 I guess I don't see that as a preordained conclusion, and I don't think of Bob as an obviously bad idea from the start, it was just one of the many new ideas PC developers were trying in the mid-90s as computers were rapidly expanding their reach.

-2 hours ago by Talanes
+4 years ago by Talanes

 In 1995 I was five years old, and the computer my Grandparents had bought us came with Microsoft Bob, and it was the only way I used the computer for a while.